drugis/addis-core/docs/api/index.md

 It is likely that the latter is a good default, and the former will be needed for more advanced use cases.
 If the `X-TrialVerse-Subject` header is not present, and the graph has no unique root, the server responds with `400 Bad Request`.

+In the future, not all Trialverse graphs may describe studies.
+The type of resource described in the graph is determined from the content of the graph itself.
+In particular, a graph describing a study will have a `dcterms:subject ?subject`, where `?subject` has an `rdf:type` that indicates it is a study.
+For the precise class to be used we defer to the Trialverse data model specification.

 Versions of datasets
 --------------------